 IBS irritable bowel syndrome

 IBS is a common condition affecting the digestive system, and symptoms can differ for each sufferer.
-Therefore, understanding your own symptoms and their relationship to your gut health is paramount in finding a way to improve the condition for life and to keeping your gut bugs happy.
+Therefore, understanding your own symptoms and their relationship to your gut health is paramount in finding a way to improve the condition for life and to keep your gut bugs happy.

-Your IBS Symptoms
+Your gut Symptoms

-Constipation or Diarrhoea?
+Constipation or diarrhoea?
 You might have been diagnosed with IBS-C, IBS-D, IBS-mixed or IBS-U. Don’t worry, I’ve worked with clients with all types of IBS symptoms and diagnoses.
 Do you have urgency immediately after eating?

 Pain and cramps?
 IBS sufferers have heightened pain sensors.
 It’s not your imagination, you do feel more pain.
 But I promise that a personalised diet and lifestyle changes can help.